Marijuana & DUI: What You Need To Know About THC & Driving

 A marijuana DUI conviction can have serious consequences that negatively impact your life.
-If you’ve been arrested or charged with a marijuana DUI, get in touch with a Mesa DUI lawyer for representation and advice as soon as possible.
+If you’ve been arrested or charged with a marijuana DUI, the best you can do is to get in touch with a Mesa DUI lawyer for representation and advice as soon as possible.

 What To Do If You’ve Been Charged With a Marijuana DUI Based On Metabolite Testing

 Drivers must keep this possibility in mind when they assess the risk of driving in the days or weeks after marijuana use.
-If you have received a positive metabolite test after a traffic stop and are concerned about facing charges of a DUI even though you were not on marijuana at the time, contact our experienced lawyer immediately.
+If you have received a positive metabolite test after a traffic stop and are concerned about facing charges of a DUI even though you were not using marijuana at the time, contact an experienced Mesa DUI lawyer immediately.
 Skilled representation can be crucial to the outcome of your situation.

 Why You Should Wait Until You’re Sober To Drive After Smoking Marijuana